charlesdlrsa/dev_log_tournees_infirmiers/README.md

 #### See and add vacations

-By clicking on the button "see vacations" in the nurses list, you can see, add and delete vacations of a specific nurse.
-For example, if you go to Laurent Cabaret's vacations, you will see that we print in red the vacations in the past and that the administrator has the power to delete his nurse vacations.
+By clicking on the button "See vacations" in the nurses list, you can see, add and delete the vacations of a specific nurse.
+For example, if you go to Laurent Cabaret's vacations, you will see that we display in red the vacations in the past and that the administrator has the power to delete the nurse vacations.

 #### See and add appointments

+By going to the Appointments tab, you can see all the planned appoinments for a specific date or for a specific patient, or for both. <br/>
+You can also choose to add a new appointment for a specific patient, a specific care and a specific date.
+Here, you will see several features we have implemented.
+**1.** You cannot add an appointment 24 hours before the desired date.
+This constraint is unfortunatly necessary to allow the nurses to know their exact planning 24 hours before each day.
+**2.** By clicking on the button "Search availabilities", our application will show to the administrator if there are some availabilities to add a new appointment during the week of the selected date.
+These availabilities are determined in function of the date, of the patient appointments, and of the available nurses.
+It's our optimizer goal to predict if the nurses will be able to do all the planned appointments more the new appointment during a specific halfday.

 <br/>